 Using too much lotion or using a lotion that is too greasy can leave a residue on your clothes, which can be difficult to remove.
 Additionally, some types of lotions may contain ingredients that can stain or damage certain fabrics, so it's best to test the lotion on a small area first to make sure it doesn't cause any problems.

 When possible, use a drying rack or a clothesline to air dry your laundry.
 Line drying your clothes prevents the fabrics from rubbing against one another during the tumble cycle, a main culprit of static cling.
-An outdoor clothesline allows for proper air circulation, which can help remove any moisture and odors from the clothing.
+An outdoor clothesline allows for proper air circulation, which can help remove static from clothes, any moisture, and odors from the clothing.
 During cold or wet seasons, an indoor drying rack is a great alternative.

 Use proven methods for reducing static cling, such as using fabric softeners and dryer sheets, and avoid these methods.